moorepants/dissertation/_sources/davisbicycle.txt

    that the crosstalk from the all of the forces and moments on the handlebars gives a very low accuracy for the reported torques, probably in the :math:`\pm 1` to 3 Nm range.

-   .. todo::diagram of lorenzo's design

 [Jackson1998]_
    They don't measure steer torque explicitly but attempt to predict the contributions to the torques acting on the front frame based on orientation, rate and acceleration data taken while riding a bicycle with no-hands.
-They show a single graph with torques under :math:`\pm2.5` Nm acting on the front frame about the steer axis..
+They show a single graph with torques under :math:`\pm2.5` Nm acting on the front frame about the steer axis.
 [Cheng2003]_
    This is a report about a design project at UCSB to develop and implement a steer torque measurement device on a bicycle.
-The experiments and measurements seem to be one of a kind for bicycles at that time.
+The experiments and measurements seem to be one of a kind for bicycles up to that point in time.
    They begin with doing some basic experiments by attaching a torque wrench to a bicycle and made left at right turns at speeds from 0 to 13 m/s (0 to 30mph).
 The torques were found to be under 5 Nm except for the 13 m/s trial which read about 20 Nm.
-They designed a pretty nice compact torque measurement setup by mounting the handlebars on bearings and using a linear force transducer to connect the handlebars to the steer tube, Figure :ref:`figCheng`, which reduced the effects of other moments and forces acting on the steer tube.
+They designed a pretty nice compact torque measurement setup by mounting the handlebars on bearings and using a linear force transducer to connect the handlebars to the steer tube, :ref:`Figure 11 <figCheng>`, which reduced the effects of other moments and forces acting on the steer tube.
 It seems that downward forces applied to the handlebars could possibly still be transmitted to the load cell.
 The design does allow one to choose the lever arm for the load cell, thus giving some choice to amplify the force signal.
 They set it up to measure from 0 to 84 Nm with a Model SM Series S-type load cell from Interface with a 670 Newton range.
 This range is quite large with respect to the torque values found in the first experiments.
 They self calibrated the sensor with with a set of pulleys and cables to apply a pure torque to the handlebars.
 They measured the torque during two different maneuver types: a sharp turn at various angles and steady turns on various diameter circles both at 10mph (4.5 meters/second).
 The rider maintained constant speed through visual feedback of a speedometer.
 The signals were very noisy and he filters the data a moving average.
 He was not able to identify any countersteering.
-He claims the rider turns the handle bars right to initiate a right turn, which is counter to what models predict.
+He claims the rider turns the handle bars right to initiate a right turn, which is counter to what models and other experiments predict.
 For the sharp turns the highest reported torque is about 10 Nm, for the steady turning he reports the highest average torque as 1 Nm.
 [Astrom2005]_
    Åström et al. talks briefly about the steer torque measurement system constructed for the UCSB instrumented bicycle but with little extra information.
+He does include a nice photo of the apparatus, :ref:`Figure 12
+   <figCheng>`.

    .. figCheng:

    .. figure:: figures/davisbicycle/cheng-steer-torque-design.*
       :width: 3in

-      figCheng
+      :align: center
+      :target: _images/cheng-steer-torque-design.jpg

       Cheng's design, from [Astrom2005]_.
 [Iuchi2006]_
    They construct a bicycle with a steer motor and controller which treats the rider's additional input as an additive input instead of a disturbance.
 The